rachayita/OpsNotes/rust/rust.md

 ( Fn ) FnMut ) FnOnce )
 - Fn is subtrait of FnMut, which is a subtrait of FnOnce
-- Every Fn meets the requirements for FnMut, and every FnMut meets the requirements for FnOnce
+- every Fn meets the requirements for FnMut
+- every FnMut meets the requirements for FnOnce
-- Fn is the family of closures and functions that you can call multiple times without restriction
+- Fn is the family of closures
+  - functions that you can call multiple times without restriction
-  - This highest category also includes all fn functions
+  - this highest category also includes all fn functions
   - closure that drop values, are not allowed to have Fn
-- FnMut: trait of closures that requires mut access to a value, but doesn’t drop any values
+- FnMut: trait of closures that requires mut access to a value
+  - but doesn’t drop any values
   - can be called multiple times if the closure itself is declared mut
 - FnOnce: trait of closures that can be called once

 - every closure has its own type
-  - so every closure has an adhoc type created by the compiler, large enough to hold that data
+  - so every closure has an adhoc type created by the compiler
+    - large enough to hold that data
   - no two closures, even if identical, have the same type
   - need to use boxes and trait objects for more than one type of closure as parameter
-    - not safe to store closure if it contains borrowed references to variables that are about to go out of scope
+    - not safe to store closure if
+      - it contains borrowed references to variables that are about to go out of scope
         - therefore 'static lifetime is added
   - code that works  with closures usually needs to be generic

 # variance